ACLU sues Washington state licensing department, saying license suspensions over traffic fines punish poor people

-The American Civil Liberties Union of Washington said it planned to sue the state Department of Licensing on Wednesday, arguing the state’s practice of suspending drivers’ licenses when they fail to pay traffic fines unfairly hurts those who can’t afford to pay their tickets.
+The American Civil Liberties Union of Washington sued the state Department of Licensing on Wednesday, arguing the state’s practice of suspending drivers’ licenses when they fail to pay traffic fines unfairly hurts those who can’t afford to pay their tickets.

-The complaint, to be filed in Thurston County Superior Court on behalf of people whose licenses have been suspended, names the Washington State Department of Licensing (DOL) and department director Teresa Berntsen as defendants, according to the ACLU.
+The complaint, filed in Thurston County Superior Court on behalf of people whose licenses have been suspended, names the Washington State Department of Licensing (DOL) and department director Teresa Berntsen as defendants.

 The DOL could not be immediately reached for comment Wednesday morning.

 Now in Washington, when a driver gets a moving violation like a speeding ticket, they can pay the fine or request a hearing.
-But if they don’t respond to thecitation or they fail to appear at a hearing, DOL suspends their license.
+But if they don’t respond to the citation or they fail to appear at a hearing, DOL suspends their license.
 If the person doesn’t pay or enter a payment plan, the court can refer the debt to a collection agency.

 People who then drive without a valid license can be charged with a misdemeanor — driving while license suspended in the third degree — which can carry another $1,000 fine or 90 days in jail.
 (Drivers whose licenses have been suspended for more serious offenses, such as reckless driving, vehicular assault or DUI, can be charged with higher degrees of that crime.)